CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Bringing it together
 As described at the beginning of the guide, with basemap design, features are introduced as they are relevant and designed according to the zoom at which they are being viewed.
-In this guide we've explored a variety of ways to do the same with CARTO VL.
+In this guide you've explored a variety of ways to do the same for thematic data and CARTO VL.

-The final example in this guide demonstrates how to combine zoom-based filters and zoom-based styling and introduce multiple characteristics of a dataset through zoom.
+The final example in this guide demonstrates how to combine zoom-based filters and zoom-based styling to multiple visualization properties to introduce thematic characteristics of a dataset through zoom.

 Take a look at the map, zoom in and out to see the changes in the styling and visibility of features: